-Bring a small saucepan of water to a boil on the stove.
-Preheat oven to 500 degrees.
+- Bring a medium saucepan of water to a boil on the stove.

-Trim the tops off your turnips (but save them!) so that there is about a half inch of green stem remaining.
-Cut the turnips into quarters.
+- Trim the greens off your turnips (but save them!) so that there is about a half inch of green stem remaining.
+Cut the turnips into quarters (or eighths if large).
 Toss your turnips into the boiling water for 1 minute.
 Drain.
-Lay out on a towel to dry.

-Heat a large oven-proof skillet over medium heat.
+- Heat a large oven-proof skillet over medium heat.
 Once its hot, add the olive oil.
-Add the turnips and toss gently for 4 to 5 minutes until the skin begins to char on most sides.
+Add the turnips and toss gently for 6-8 minutes until the skin begins to char on most sides.
 Medium was hot enough on my stove.
 It might not be on yours.
 You want the skin to burn very slightly and it should smoke a little.
 Keep turning the heat up until the turnips take on the appropriate color.

-Remove turnips from heat.
-Trim turnip greens (remove from stem and tear into pieces; I do this by hand).
-Add to hot pan.
-Toss a little (still off of the heat).
-Add two tablespoons of the vinaigrette over the greens.
+- Roughly chop turnip greens and add to still hot pan.
+Toss a little (still off of the heat) and then add two 1/4 cup of the vinaigrette over the greens.
 Stir to combine.
-Cook for five minutes in preheated oven.

 Remove from oven and toss with a little Kosher salt to taste.
 Try not to eat them all immediately!